 Though both of the pair were eventually knighted, Queen Victoria refused the honour to Gilbert (possibly having been offended by one of his works, but more likely simply because she thought knighthood more suitable for Serious Business like Sullivan's (now mostly forgotten) serious works such as Ivanhoe).
 This was likely a contributory cause to their quarrel.
 The honours would eventually be evened by King Edward VII, who made Gilbert the first playwright ever to be knightednote .
 Their royal patronage was not restricted to Britain, either; reportedly Kaiser Wilhelm II knew The Mikado by heart, and on the one occasion Sullivan met him, he regarded him as a Loony Fan.

 If you want see how the team was in action, see the film Topsy-Turvy, which depicts how they almost broke up until they were inspired to create The Mikado.

 A complete list of their works together:

-Thespis, or, the Gods Grown Old (1871; score lost, except for one chorus ("Climbing over Rocky Mountains," re-used in The Pirates of Penzance), one solo ("Little Maid of Arcadee"), and some ballet music)
+- Thespis, or, the Gods Grown Old (1871; score lost, except for one chorus ("Climbing Over Rocky Mountain," re-used in The Pirates of Penzance), one solo ("Little Maid of Arcadee"), and some ballet music)